-The Limfjord is one of the best places in Denmark to catch sea trout and offers easy access to the sea and all its riches.
-You can find lots of practical information on angling in the Limfjord here.
+The Limfjord is one of the best and most beautiful places in Denmark to catch sea trout and it offers easy access to the sea and all its riches.
+You can find lots of practical information about angling in the Limfjord here.

 What to catch in the Limfjord?